Fatwa ID: 02851

 3- I am afraid that I might choose an unfaithful spouse

-To answer your question plainly, for anyone who has the desire for the opposite sex, it is obligatory to marry if he fears that desire will lead to sin, from gazing at others unlawfully leading to zina.
-Even if one were to control one's desires, one has missed out on the great reward of marriage1, the children that are potential for continuous reward.
+To answer your question plainly, for anyone who has the desire for the opposite sex, it is obligatory to marry if he fears that desire will lead to sin, from gazing at others unlawfully leading to Zina.
+Even if one were to control one's desires, one has missed out on the great reward of marriage1 and the children that are potential for continuous reward.
 Even in this life, there are practical reasons as the aim of marriage is to have children and children are those who are expected to take care of you in your old age.

 As for your worries and apprehensions: